isaaccorley/torchrs/README.md

 The [RESISC45](http://www.escience.cn/people/JunweiHan/NWPU-RESISC45.html) dataset, proposed in ["Remote Sensing Image Scene Classification: Benchmark and State of the Art", Cheng et al.](https://arxiv.org/abs/1703.00121) is an image classification dataset of 31,500 RGB images extracted using [Google Earth Engine](https://earthengine.google.com/).
 The dataset contains 45 scenes with 700 images per class from over 100 countries and was selected to optimize for high variability in image conditions (spatial resolution, occlusion, weather, illumination, etc.).

-The dataset can be downloaded using the `scripts/download_resisc45.sh` script and then used as below:
+The dataset can be downloaded (0.47GB) using `scripts/download_resisc45.sh` and instantiated below:

 ```python
 import torchvision.transforms as T